Thinking Ahead on Taxes? 2025 Deductions and ‘One Big Beautiful Bill’ Updates Explained

 4. Health Savings Account Contributions

 Health savings accounts, or HSAs, are accounts you can use to save for medical expenses if you have a high-deductible health insurance plan.
-A high-deductible plan is defined as one that has a minimum deductible of $1,600 for a single person or $3,200 for a family in 2024.
+A high-deductible plan is defined as one that has a minimum deductible of $1,650 for a single person or $3,300 for a family in 2025.
+The annual HSA contribution limits are $4,300 for individuals and $8,550 for families, with an extra $1,000 catch-up for those 55 and older.

 5. Self-Employment Expenses